zachpino/digital-media-s18/week1/span-div.md

 ```

 To assign an `id`, use the tag attribute `id=""` and define the styling in the `<head>` of the document with a `#` character.

+With all this structure out of the way, let's do what web browsers do best and [link](link.md) some content.